 "Once we got the order in the Governor’s press release, we shared with our corpsmembers that we were deemed as part of the essential workforce and there was a sense of pride.
 We can do our part.
 We are not medical professionals, but there are so many other things that have to happen so our community can continue to function."- Paula Birdsong, Sacramento Regional Conservation Corps

-- Ashley Rangel, Sequoia Community Corps
+- Henrietta, Sequoia Community Corps

 "‘Thank you so much for being here,’ is a quote we hear a lot.- Kyle LaRue, Conservation Corps North Bay